Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Mask Close Up – Arusha Cultural Heritage Center

-If you didn’t have enough of wildlife you can spend a day at the Arusha National Park, it covers Mount Meru (4566 m).
-Mount Meru is also a cheapest alternative to climb compare to the crazy fee of the Kilimanjaro (around 2000 Usd).
+If you don’t have had enough wildlife yet, you can spend a day at the Arusha National Park, it covers Mount Meru (4566 m).
+Mount Meru is also a cheapest alternative to climb compared to the crazy fee of Kilimanjaro (around 2000 USD).

 Two Weeks Backpacking Tanzania: National Park, Lakes, and People